BLACK MOULD ON WALLS

 It is important to note that health risks from black mould will only affect certain vulnerable groups of people.
 Black mould is unlikely to be the root cause of any illness, but people suffering from respiratory illnesses such as asthma or bronchitis can see their symptoms aggravated by living in a mouldy property.
 Due to the potential health risks from black mould, we would always recommend any signs of black mould on walls or anywhere in a property are treated immediately.

-If you feel you have a black mould problem that you cannot solve yourself or have noticed other signs of damp in your property, then contact Wise Property Care today on 0800 65 22 678 and talk to one of our condensation experts.
+If you feel you have a black mould problem that you cannot solve yourself or have noticed other signs of damp in your property, then call Wise Property Care today and talk to one of our condensation experts.

 Alternatively, fill out our brief enquiry form below to get in touch with one of our damp specialists.